AI Summary of Peer-Reviewed Research

 Key points

-• The study describes ion transport as hopping through a solid matrix of immobilized solvent molecules.
+• The authors describe lithium-ion motion as a hopping mechanism through immobilized solvent molecules.

 Disclosure